PAIDiPaidThis.com

 • Set your budget against your home's value first, then divide it across units, worktops, appliances and fitting so no single item runs away with the lot.

-• Get three quotes and consider buying the units from one supplier while using an independent fitter, rather than a single all-in package from a national chain that quotes above local trades.
+• Buy the units from one supplier and use an independent fitter rather than taking a single all-in package from a national chain, which often quotes above what local trades would charge for the same fit.

 • Pay deposits by credit card so Section 75 protects you if a supplier or fitter goes under before the job is finished.